American Well Corporation (AMWL) Shares Rise Despite Market Challenges

 Many brokerage firms have already submitted their reports for AMWL stocks, with TD Cowen repeating the rating for AMWL by listing it as a “Market Perform.”
 The predicted price for AMWL in the upcoming period, according to TD Cowen is $2.50 based on the research report published on March 23rd of the current year 2023.

-Volatility was left at 6.18%, however, over the last 30 days, the volatility rate increased by 4.25%, as shares surge +8.02% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -6.53% lower at present.
+Volatility was left at 6.30%, however, over the last 30 days, the volatility rate increased by 6.44%, as shares surge +31.09% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +12.61% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at AMWL starting from Schoenberg Ido, who sale 250,610 shares at the price of $2.04 back on May 15.
-After this action, Schoenberg Ido now owns 1,566,299 shares of American Well Corporation, valued at $512,447 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at AMWL starting from Knight Kurt, who sale 25,864 shares at the price of $2.42 back on Jun 05.
+After this action, Knight Kurt now owns 1,331,856 shares of American Well Corporation, valued at $62,557 using the latest closing price.

-Schoenberg Roy, the President, co-CEO of American Well Corporation, sale 233,427 shares at $2.04 during a trade that took place back on May 15, which means that Schoenberg Roy is holding 2,426,926 shares at $477,312 based on the most recent closing price.
+Shepardson Robert, the Chief Financial Officer of American Well Corporation, sale 24,987 shares at $2.25 during a trade that took place back on Jun 01, which means that Shepardson Robert is holding 1,066,238 shares at $56,346 based on the most recent closing price.

 Stock Fundamentals for AMWL